 The Volvo Ocean Race is the world’s premier offshore race, an exceptional test of sailing prowess and human endeavour, which started over 37 years ago as the Whitbread Round the World Race.

-Crews will experience life at the extreme as they race day and night for more than 20 days at a time, combating the harshest weather conditions the planet can offer.
+Crews experienced life at the extreme as they raced day and night for more than 20 days at a time, combating the harshest weather conditions the planet can offer.

-The 2017/18 Volvo Ocean Race promises to be one of the closest in the history of the event with seven teams taking part.
+The 2017/18 Volvo Ocean Race promised to be one of the closest in the history of the event with seven teams taking part.

-Dee Caffari MBE is competing in her second consecutive Volvo Ocean Race, skippering the ‘Turn the Tide on Plastics’ team (she competed on Team SCA in 2014-15).
-She’s the only female skipper in the race and the only skipper to choose a 50-50 male/female crew combination for her multinational team.
+Dee Caffari MBE competed in her second consecutive Volvo Ocean Race, skippering the ‘Turn the Tide on Plastics’ team (she competed on Team SCA in 2014-15).
+She was the only female skipper in the race and the only skipper to choose a 50-50 male/female crew combination for her multinational team.

-The team’s guiding mission is to amplify United Nations Environment’s ‘Clean Seas: Turn the Tide on Plastic’ campaign throughout the eight months of the race.
+The team’s guiding mission was to amplify United Nations Environment’s ‘Clean Seas: Turn the Tide on Plastic’ campaign throughout the eight months of the race.